dlang-community/SDLang-D/HOWTO.md

          string namespace, string name,
          Value[] values=null, Attribute[] attributes=null, Tag[] children=null)

 Tag.namespace // string: "" if no namespace
 Tag.name      // string: "" if anonymous
-Tag.fullName   // string: Read-only, returns "namespace:name" if there's a namespace Tag.location   // Location: filename, line, column and index in original SDLang file Tag.values     // Value[]
+Tag.location  // Location: filename, line, column and index in original SDLang file Tag.values    // Value[]
 Tag.parent    // Tag: Read-only
+Tag.getFullName().toString() // string: Returns "namespace:name" if there's a namespace

 Tag.remove()   // Removes this tag from its parent Tag.add(Tag   | Attribute   | Value  )   // Adds a member to this tag
 Tag.add(Tag[] | Attribute[] | Value[])   // Adds multiple members to this tag

+Tag.toSDLDocument  // Create a full SDLang document.
+Call on a root tag.
+Tag.toSDLString    // A fragment of an SDLang document.
+Just one tag.

+// Convenience functions: ------------------------------------------------

+// Accept "namespace:name" notation for all names.
+//
+// If what you're searching for can't be found:
+//   "get" functions: Return an optional default value
+//   "expect" functions: Throw a subclass of DOMNotFoundException
+//
+// Functions returning one Value or Attribute are templates on value's actual
+// type, so you can just use 'int', 'string', etc, no need to use the 'Value'
+// algebraic type.
+Tag.getTag(name, [defaultVal])
+Tag.getValue!T([defaultVal])
+Tag.getTagValue!T(name, [defaultVal])
+Tag.getAttribute!T(name, [defaultVal])
+Tag.getTagAttribute!T(tagName, attrName, [defaultVal])

+Tag.expectTag(name)
+Tag.expectValue!T()
+Tag.expectTagValue!T(name)
+Tag.expectAttribute!T(name)
+Tag.expectTagAttribute!T(tagName, attrName)

+// Returns all values of a tag in a 'Value[]' Tag.getTagValues(string fullTagName, Value[] defaultValues = null)

+// Returns random-access range of all attributes of a tag (defaults to only attrs without a namespace) Tag.getTagAttributes(string fullTagName, string attributeNamespace = null)

+// Full-featured range interfaces: ---------------------------------------

 // Optional '.maybe' implies "If I lookup (by string) a name or namespace
 // that doesn't exist, then return an empty range instead of throwing."